top of page

 · Eye In the Sky Drones [Dave Rimmer]

-· Lost Dog Recovery UK South [though they operate further East their advice is great]
+· Lost Dog Recovery UK South [though they operate Hampshire and East their advice is great]

 Some steps to spotting a fake:

-· Check how old their profile is; it may be very new
+• Check how old their profile is; it may be very new, in which case, be wary.

-· If it seems genuine, it probably won’t be a Canine SAR person anyway.
+• If it seems genuine, it probably won’t be a Canine SAR person anyway.
 It’ll be cloned or hijacked by the scammer.
 They may even have ‘reunited’ posts that they’ve stolen from genuine profiles.
+Copying and pirating genuine posts is a common ruse.

-· If they offer ‘satellite search’ or any long-distance tracking, it’s fake
+• If they offer ‘satellite search’ or any long-distance tracking, it’s fake, no question.

-· The cruellest of all are people that phone claiming to have your dog, or worse.
-They need to send photos or use WhatsApp video to prove it.
-If they refuse to meet you at a vet surgery, ring off and report them to DogLost for their police liaison.
-Reports can lead to conviction.
+• The cruellest of all are people that phone claiming to have your dog, or worse.
+Insist send photos or use WhatsApp video to prove it.
+If they refuse to meet you at a vet surgery, ring off and report them to DogLost to report to their police liaison.
+Reports CAN and do lead to conviction.